How Can We Help?

 Practice philosophy:

-• Students work through worksheets until mastery is observed
+• Students work through worksheets until mastery is observed by the instructor

 • Repeat the process as necessary